The Best $900 Small Office Mini-ITX PC Build – May 2023

 Want to build the best home or small office PC possible with a budget of around $750?
 Then this is the guide for you!
-Our Small Office Mini-ITX PC Build is sleek, compact, powerful, quiet, and expandable, and of course, affordable!
+Our Small Office Mini-ITX PC Build is compact, powerful, quiet, and expandable!

 This Month’s Build, Featuring Intel!

-For May 2023, this system features Intel’s new Core i5-13400 processor, which features 6 Hyperthreaded performance cores and 4 additional efficiency, for a total of 16 threads in total.
+For November 2023, this system features Intel’s Core i5-13400 processor, which features 6 Hyperthreaded performance cores and 4 additional efficiency, for a total of 16 threads.
 The math is complicated, but the result is clear: this CPU is a productivity powerhouse!
-Plus, it has the capable Intel graphics built in, so you don’t need to worry about adding a video card.
+Plus, it has capable Intel graphics built in, so you don’t need to worry about adding a video card.

 Parting Thoughts